penagos/vgdb/README.md

 ## Quick Start

-vGDB ships with sample configurations you can use to quickly get started.
+vGDB ships with a sample launch configuration snippet you can use to quickly get started.
+Assuming your executable is named `a.out`, getting started is as easy as:

 ## Configuration